 “Aspects of the Western Hero in Jim Thompson’s The Killer Inside Me.”
 Paradoxa: Studies in World Literary Genres 9 (July 1998).

 “‘I’m Not Your Boss’: The Paradox of the Anarchist Superhero.”
 Anarchist Studies 5.2 (October 1997).

 Book Review: “Phil Smith (ed.): Both Sides of the Table: Autoethnographies of Educators Learning and Teaching With/In [Dis]Ability.”
 Radical Teacher 101 (February 2015).

 Book Review: “Revolting Spectacles” (on Robin Blyn’s The Freak-Garde: Extraordinary Bodies and Revolutionary Art in America).
 Twentieth-Century Literature 60.2 (Summer 2014).

 “Do We Have to be Strong?
 Disability Discussions at WisCon 36.” with Ann Keefer.
-In The WisCon Chronicles 7: Shattering Ableist Narratives. ed.
+The WisCon Chronicles 7: Shattering Ableist Narratives. ed.
 JoSelle Vanderhooft.
 Seattle: Aqueduct, 2013.